DiegoHuertaD/diegoh/content/working_paper/EvolutionWelfareState/index.md

 ---
-title: "The Evolution of the Welfare State"
+title: "The Evolution of the Welfare State (*JMP, draft coming soon*)"
 # authors:
 # - joint with Ronald Fischer and Patricio Valenzuela
 # tags: